dmbarbour/glas/docs/GlasApps.md

 It is feasible to support effects based on FFI, e.g. via C, .NET, or JVM.
 In these cases we must defer FFI calls until commit then return a result via promise pipelining or similar.
 Disadvantages include reducted portability and security, but we could use layers of effects handlers to mitigate the FFI.

 ## Asynchronous External Effects?
-No
+No.

 An early design I had is essentially `send:(ch:Chan, msg:Request)` paired with `recv:Chan` effects as a common API for asynchronous request-response.
-A 'recv' request would fail if there is no data on the channel.
-Channels only control order of events: requests on separate channels may evaluate in parallel; requests on a single channel are evaluated in order.
-Each request produces a response on the same channel.
+Channels help control order of events: requests on separate channels may evaluate concurrently, while requests on a single channel must evaluate in order.
+The requests available would be consistent across channels.
+Each request produces a response on the same channel, and 'recv' will fail until the response is available.

-This design simplifies runtime integration.
-However, it is unsuitable for mixed synchronous effects APIs.
-Additionally, the references in this case are independent of domain.
-For example, we'd still need another layer of references to represent multiple TCP connections.
-It seems wiser to just directly provide the TCP API that can support mixed synchronous elements where useful.
+This design simplifies integration with FFI.
+For example, we could have requests for opening, reading, and writing files that almost directly adapt the existing APIs and fire up a background thread per active channel.

+However, this results in awkward APIs within the application.
+It isn't feasible to synchronously report current status of prior requests, for example.
+Additionally, it requires more arbitrary data conversions, e.g. to deal with signed integers and exceptions.
+I think it's wiser to develop a specialized API for desired effects, focusing on TCP and UDP for general integration.